de4a-eu/de4a/README.md

 # domibus.endpoint=
 ```
 #### Proxy properties
-Some envirorments could require perform connections via proxy due to security policies or environment limitations, that is why the Connector allow to stablish HTTP connections over a proxy.
+Some environments could require perform connections via proxy due to security policies or environment limitations, that is why the Connector allow to establish HTTP connections over a proxy.
 ```properties
 # Properties to create the http client connection through a proxy (optional)
 #http.proxy.enabled=